Parley P. Pratt: Latter Day Saint service

 In early 1833, Pratt served as a missionary in Illinois.
 He went to Jackson County, Missouri, where through the summer he headed the School of the Elders, a gathering of about 60 men who studied religious and secular subjects, similar to the School of the Prophets in Kirtland, Ohio.
 In the fall of 1833, he served as president of the Mormon branch number 8 in Jackson County and as a leader in the Mormon militia.
 He was among those Latter Day Saints driven into Clay County, Missouri, by mob violence.
 In February 1834, Pratt and Lyman Wight headed back to Kirtland to report on the events in Missouri to Joseph Smith.
-From Kirtland, Pratt traveled with Smith in Pennsylvania and western New York, preaching and trying to recruit people to serve in Zion's Camp.
+From Kirtland, Pratt traveled with Smith in Pennsylvania and western New York, preaching and recruiting people to serve in Zion's Camp.
 After traveling together for three weeks, during some of this time with Pratt serving as Smith's scribe, Smith returned to Kirtland from Geneseo, New York, for a court case.
 Pratt continued his missionary efforts along with Henry Brown.
 Pratt and Brown went to eastern New York to give his family members money to move to Kirtland.
 They went to Richland, New York, where Pratt convinced Wilford Woodruff, who had been baptized three months before, to join Zion's Camp.

 Pratt returned to Missouri later in 1834 as a member of Zion's Camp.
 After Zion's Camp broke up, Pratt rejoined his wife, Thankful, who had remained in Clay County while he had been traveling.
 While working as a day laborer, Pratt served on the Missouri High Council.
 Thankful had run up large debts in Pratt's absence, and when he returned with her to Ohio, some felt he was trying to flee his creditors and criticized him for it.
 Pratt settled in New Portage, Ohio (now part of Barberton), where he was the leader of a group of Latter-day Saints there.

 More missionary service

 In 1835, after his call as an apostle, Pratt served with other apostles in a mission to New York, New England, and eastern Canada.
 Pratt preached in Upper Canada, in and around Toronto, in 1836.
 In 1837 and 1838, he preached in New York City.

 Pratt later served as a missionary in the southern United States and in England, the Pacific islands, and South America.
 He moved to Chile to begin missionary work in Valparaíso.
-In 1852, Pratt and his family left Chile after the death of their child, Omner, without having had much success among the country's Catholic residents.
+In 1852, Pratt and his family left Chile after the death of their child, Omner, having had little success among the country's Catholic residents.

-In addition to having converted his brother Orson and preacher Sidney Rigdon, Parley Pratt introduced the Mormon faith to several future church leaders, including Frederick G. Williams, John Taylor and his wife, Leonora, Isaac Morley, and Joseph Fielding, along with his sisters, Mary and Mercy.
+In addition to converting his brother Orson and preacher Sidney Rigdon, Parley Pratt introduced the Mormon faith to several future church leaders, including Frederick G. Williams, John Taylor and his wife, Leonora, Isaac Morley, and Joseph Fielding, along with his sisters, Mary and Mercy.